 Every scholarship had different deadlines and start dates for accepting applications.
 It is always a good idea to send your application as close to the start date as possible.
 Early bird students get more scholarship offers.
 Some scholarship organizations accept applications as early as the student’s junior year in high school, while others will require that you’ve started your senior year.
 Enrolled students can apply for scholarships every year during their undergraduate program and post-graduate college years.

 Less than 25 percent of students report that they have a disability.
 Because it is illegal to ask a student who applies to college if they have a disability, that statistic is much lower than the actual percentage of college students with some form of recognized disability.
-Disabilities include learning and mental disabilities, as well as physical disabilities, and researchers estimate that approximately one out of every five adult Americans experience some form of mental or emotional illness during their life.
+Disabilities include learning and mental disabilities, as well as physical disabilities, and researchers estimate that approximately one out of every five adult Americans experience some form of mental or emotional illness during their lives.

 Your school record and test results are critical for winning and keeping disability scholarships.
 Check out online tutoring and test prep services during your junior year, if not before, if you want to boost those scores.
 Beyond your academic achievements, highlight your unique interests and skills.
 Community service is also an excellent way to get scholarship organizations’ attention.